-Donald Katz Delta Air Lines Manager, Entity Planning and Analysis Atlanta, GA Email: donald.katz@gmail.com Donald Katz is currently working as a Manager in the Entity Planning and Analysis team with in Flight Profitability at Delta Air Lines in Atlanta, Georgia.
+Donald Katz Delta Air Lines Manager, Entity Planning and Analysis Atlanta, GA Email: donald.katz@gmail.com Donald Katz is currently working as a Manager in the Entity Planning and Analysis team within Flight Profitability at Delta Air Lines in Atlanta, Georgia.
 Previously he worked for Long-term Planning and Competitive Analysis in Network Planning.
-He graduated with a Ph.D. in civil engineering from Georgia Tech in December 2012.
-He earned his Master's degree in civil engineering from Georgia Tech in 2010 and his Bachelor's degree in civil engineering from N.C.
+He graduated with a Ph.D. in Civil Engineering from Georgia Tech in December 2012.
+He earned his Master's degree in Civil Engineering from Georgia Tech in 2010 and his Bachelor's degree in Civil Engineering from N.C.
 State in 2007.
-For his doctoral work, he explored the revenue impacts associated with depeaking hub airline schedules.
-Prior to attending Georgia Tech, Donald won a Fulbright to study bus crowding in Dhaka, Bangladesh, and collected and analyzed data to understand how bus design characteristics, stop locations, and crowding at doors influences safety and operational performance measures.
-In 2010, Donald won a National Science Foundation Graduate Research Fellowship, and in 2011, he won an ACRP Graduate Research Award.
-Also in 2011, he attended the Eno Leadership Development Conference.
+For his doctoral work, he explored the revenue impacts associated with speaking hub airline schedules.
+Prior to attending Georgia Tech, Donald won a Fulbright to study bus crowding in Dhaka, Bangladesh and collected and analyzed data to understand how bus design characteristics, stop locations and crowding at doors influence safety and operational performance measures.
+In 2010, Donald won a National Science Foundation Graduate Research Fellowship.
+In 2011, he attended the Eno Leadership Development Conference.
 Donald served as President of the Georgia Tech chapter of the Institute of Transportation Engineers and led the chapter to win the Student Chapter of the Year Award for the Southern District of ITE.
+During the program year 2011-2012, Donald won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Depeaking Schedules: Beneficial for Airports and Airlines?."